-5.3 Do staff, pupils and parents receive any internet safety awareness training?
-HT DSL Form Tutors Teaching Staff The current "training" to parents is achieved through briefings at some of our Parents' Evenings and also through the Learning Platform and the Newsletter.
-We have recently started sending parents a weekly newsletter regarding online safety and we are requesting parental feedback.
-Staff are made aware of internet safety issues through the annual safeguarding training (August/September) and DSL updates and Form Tutors are active in delivering internet safety awareness to students at different times in the year.
-Staff have been updated regarding internet safety and the safety concerns relating to APPS.
-Students receive online safety education through PSHEE and Internet Safety focus days/weeks.
-The local PCSO has delivered and is booked to deliver further sessions for Year 7-10 in June on online safety, algorithms and images.
+5.3 Do staff, pupils and parents HT DSL The current "training" to parents is

+receive any internet safety Form Tutors Teaching achieved through briefings at some

+awareness training?
+Staff of our Parents' Evenings and also

+through the Learning Platform and

+the Newsletter.

+We were sending parents a weekly

+newsletter (Which I need to restart)

+regarding online safety and we were

+requesting parental feedback.

+Staff are made aware of internet

+safety issues through the annual

+safeguarding training

+(August/September) and DSL

+updates and Form Tutors are active

+in delivering internet safety

+awareness to students at different

+times in the year and the NSPCC

+weekly newsletter.

+Staff have been updated regarding

+internet safety and the safety

+concerns relating to APPS.

+Students receive online safety

+education through PSHEE and

+Internet Safety focus days/weeks.

+The local PCSO has delivered and is

+booked to deliver further sessions for

+Year 7-10 in June on online safety,

+algorithms and images.

 5.4 Are pupils aware of the possibility of grooming and radicalisation from Extremist Groups through the internet and other means?
 HT DSL Form Tutors Teaching Staff Prevent Posters in rooms where there are computers.
 PSHEE programme More work can be carried out through PSHEE/Tutor Time/Assembly to fully embed this - focusing on the areas that would link to our students and especially those that are most vulnerable.
-Grooming is covered in Year 8 Radicalisation is covered in Year 10

-5.5 Is attendance data used to inform the Prevent Duty Lead of any concerns about children who have been absent without sufficient evidence/reason/communication?
-HT DSL (Prevent Duty Lead) Attendance Data Daily checks by Reception staff DSL checks and review at DSL meetings Attendance is monitored closely, and any significant periods of absence are investigated and evidence is requested (medical).
-Any unexplained absence is investigated daily to ensure all absence is accounted for.
+Grooming is covered in Year 8 Radicalisation is covered in Year 10 We recently had an external speaker in to discuss online grooming.
+This was for Years 10-13 5.5 Is attendance data used to inform the Prevent Duty Lead of any concerns about children who have been absent without sufficient evidence/reason/ communication?
+HT DSL (Prevent Duty Lead) Attendance Data Daily checks by Reception staff DSL checks and review at DSL meetings Attendance is monitored closely, and any significant periods of absence are investigated and evidence is requested (medical).Any unexplained absence is investigated daily to ensure all absence is accounted for.We have not yet used attendance data to report a Prevent concern but the understanding is there.
 5.6 Are students and parents informed about possible risks regarding the radicalisation by extremist groups?
 HT DSL (Prevent Duty Lead) Communication with parents.
 Tutor-time activities.
 Assemblies Current concern around media and "news" - From where do we receive news?
 Important for young people to understand the bias around some news providers and also how TikTok and Social Media news is not necessarily factual.